Cement Plaster over Concrete Block Walls

 Application of cement plaster over concrete block walls contributes to resistance of walls to absorption or intrusion of water, because of greater density and slower rate of absorption of moisture into cement plaster, compared with concrete blocks.
 In addition, the membrane of plaster is extremely beneficial in deflecting rain.

-Masonry walls, like concrete, provide a stable base for plaster because of virtual freedom from shrinkage, expansion, warping or subsidence; any or all of which may occur in wood framing.
+Masonry walls, like concrete, provide a stable base for stucco because of virtual freedom from shrinkage, expansion, warping or subsidence; any or all of which may occur in wood framing.